 World Tourism Day

-This year’s event takes place on Friday 27 September and to celebrate, all museums and monuments in Malaga will have free entry.
+This year’s event takes place on Sunday 27 September and to celebrate, all museums and monuments in Malaga will have free entry.
 This gives you the chance to make the most of all the art exhibitions currently on show plus get a look round your favourite monuments, all for free!

 Art exhibitions in Malaga in September

-Open daily 10am to 7pm.
-Temporary exhibition €5.50.
-Free Sundays from 5pm.
+Open daily 11am to 7pm.
+Tickets €9, free Sundays after 5pm.

 Open Tuesday to Sunday 9.30am to 8pm.
 Permanent exhibition €6, temporary exhibitions €4, €8 combined ticket.
 Free on Sundays after 5pm.